0leh-kondratov/stream-forge/docs/StreamForge_III_Infrastructure_and_Environment.md

 #### 9.1.
 GitLab Runner

 CI/CD pipelines are powered by GitLab CI, utilizing `kaniko` for secure, daemonless container image builds directly within the Kubernetes cluster.
+To optimize build times and ensure consistency across development, testing, and production environments, a **unified base image** is employed.
+This image, built from `platform/Dockerfile`, pre-installs common Python dependencies, including all necessary test frameworks and libraries, and integrates the `streamforge_utils` library via a robust wheel installation.

 - The Runner operates in a `kubernetes` executor with a `nodeSelector` on node `k2w-9` for optimal resource distribution.
-- Minio-based caching is supported to speed up the build process.
+- **Kaniko build processes are optimized** by using the project root as the build context and leveraging explicit image layer caching (`--cache=true`) to significantly speed up subsequent builds.
 - CI/CD configuration is divided into common templates (`.build_python_service`) and specific pipelines for each service, ensuring modularity and reusability.

 ##### 9.1.1.
 Runner: Configuration Features